arsonite/homepie/README.md

 ## License

-Distributed under custom proprietary License (for now).
+Distributed under GPL-3 license.
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>